OneOffTech/video-processing-cli/README.md

 * [x] Generate a DASH manifest for video streaming
 * [ ] Generate a HLS playlist for video streaming

+**supported Operating Systems**

+- Windows
+- Debian based Linux distributions, e.g. Debian, Ubuntu
+- MacOS (on Intel)

+The binaries are generated for 64 bit version of the OS

 ## Getting started

 ### Installation